Dharmik79/eth_global/README.md

 - **Advanced Analytics Dashboard**: Develop an analytics dashboard for event organizers to track sales, audience demographics, and engagement metrics in real-time.

-- **NFT Ticketing**: Integrate Non-Fungible Tokens (NFTs) for unique, collectible, and resellable event tickets, providing an additional layer of uniqueness and value for ticket holders.

 - **Integration with Additional Blockchains**: Expand our platform’s compatibility with other blockchain networks to offer more flexibility in terms of ticketing and payments.

 - **Sustainability Features**: Implement features to promote and support sustainable and eco-friendly events.

 - **Community Features**: Develop a community forum and feedback system for users to engage with each other and provide direct input into the platform's development.

-- **Smart Contract Upgrades**: Continuously improve the smart contract architecture for enhanced performance, security, and scalability.

 ### Continuous Improvement: